BSE Odisha 10th Matric result 2020 declared, to be uploaded on bseodisha.nic.in, orissaresults.nic.in at 11.30 am

-The Board of Secondary Education, Odisha declared the BSE Odisha 10th result 2020 via press conference today at 9 am.
+The Board of Secondary Education, Odisha declared the BSE Odisha 10th result 2020 via press conference today.
+Earlier, it was scheduled to be released at 9 am which was later delayed due to certain conditions.
 The result will be uploaded at BSE Odisha's official website bseodisha.nic.in, orissaresults.nic.in at 11.30 am.

 Around 5.34 lakh who appeared for BSE Odisha 10th examination 2020 got their result today.